 T H E R E S A

-Theresa Shykind has been in music all her life.
+Theresa Shykind has been involved with music all her life.
 She earned a Bachelors of Music degree, concentrating in education, and a Masters of Arts in Studio Composition/Engineering.
-She began her career as a sales associate at Sam Ash Music in New York City, and went on to teach courses for primary, secondary and college music curriculum, as well as manage a Performing Arts Center, and a recording studio.
-Theresa has been teaching for the past 20 years, and is the former President of the Frederick County Music Teachers Association, as well as the former head of the IB (International Baccalaureate) music program at Baltimore's famed City College High School.
-Additionally, she was in sales management for the largest Piano retailer in the United States.
+She first sold Yamaha when she began her career as a sales associate for Sam Ash Music in New York City.
+Theresa went on to teach courses for primary, secondary and college music curriculum, as well as manage a Performing Arts Center and a recording studio.
+She has been teaching for the past 30 years, and is the former President of the Frederick County Music Teachers Association, as well as the former head of the IB (International Baccalaureate) music program at Baltimore's famed City College High School.
 Theresa believes that the connection between instrument and artist is a personal one, and loves to match people with particular pianos.

 A B O U T Y A M A H A

 We are often asked "Why do you choose to only represent Yamaha?".
 Having worked with all of the major piano manufacturers for the past few decades, we strongly feel that Yamaha makes the best quality, best performing instruments currently available on the market.
 Whether you are purchasing a concert piano for your performance hall, school or house of worship, purchasing a student piano for teaching, learning and practice or purchasing a digital home piano for recording and integrating technology, Yamaha does it all and no one does it better.

 We are proud to represent Yamaha and their Kaizen (Japanese for continued improvement) philosophy.

 T H E L O C A T I O N

 Downtown Piano Works occupies a noted 1800's era building on Frederick's historic Market Street.
 On October 4th, 1862, during the second year of the Civil War, President Abraham Lincoln gave a speech in front of the building.